alex3dd/dockerfile-patch/README.md

 ## What is dockerfile-patch?

-dockerfile-patch will allow you to dynamically patch a Dockerfile using Jinja2 templates and a simple system facts gatherer (supported facts: osfamily, operatingsystem, kernelrelease and architecture).
+dockerfile-patch will allow you to dynamically patch a Dockerfile with Jinja2 templates, customized with a system facts gatherer (supported facts: osfamily, operatingsystem, kernelrelease and architecture).
 You can use the system facts to customize the Jinja2 patches applied to your Dockerfiles.